Inđija: History

 The industrial progress in Inđija was initiated with the establishment of mills in the mid 19th century, and the first larger steam operating mill, with a capacity of 10 cars of wheat per day, was built by a company from Budapest in 1890.
 After the mills, the brick factories followed, while the carpentry tradition and furniture production started in 1876.
 At the beginning of the 20th century, a famous fur factory was established, while the spirits factory was built in 1912.

 Industrial development of Inđija is largely related to the development of railroad infrastructure.
 The railroad reached Inđija in 1883, from two directions: from Subotica and Zagreb in the north and west respectively, continuing towards Belgrade.
 This has practically positioned Inđija on the crossroads of two key Balkan railroad directions.

 Since 1918, Inđija was part of the Kingdom of Serbs, Croats and Slovenes (renamed to Kingdom of Yugoslavia in 1929).
 After the World War I, first factories were established producing anything from strollers for children, nails, jam, powdered eggs, and parachutes, to textiles and metal processing industry right after the World War II.
 In the first half of the 20th century Inđija became a traditional trading destination and headquarters of successful trade companies.
 The first modern road in Serbia the so-called "International Road" (Novi Sad–Beograd) passed through Inđija in 1939.

 Prior to World War II, 5,900 of the total population of 7,900 was composed of ethnic Germans.
 The town was at the time one of the most developed settlements in Vojvodina, and a spiritual and cultural center of Germans in the Syrmia region.

-During the World War II (1941–1944), the town belonged to the Independent State of Croatia.
+During the World War II (1941–1944), the town was occupied by the fascist puppet state of the Independent State of Croatia.
 After the defeat of Axis Powers, in 1944, the German army was expelled and most of the Yugoslav Germans were forcibly removed from the country.
 Those who remained in Yugoslavia were sent to prison camps.
 After camps were abolished (in 1948), most of the remaining Yugoslav Germans were expulsed to Germany.
 After 1944, new migratory patterns intensified and, according to 1953 census, Inđija was mainly populated by Serbs.
 Population of the town increased from 7,758 in 1948 to 26,247 in 2002.

 As of the 2002 census, 87.61% of the town population are Serbs.
 Inđija is also one of the economically most advanced Serbian municipalities, and a premium investment destination.